Llyswen

 Llyswen is a small village in Powys, Wales on the west bank of the River Wye.
 It was formerly within the county of Brecknockshire and now forms part of the Community of Bronllys.
+Until 1986 Llyswen was a community itself.
 The nearest town is Brecon approximately 8 mi to the south-west.

 History

 'Llys-wen' is Welsh for "The White Court" and the settlement is first mentioned as a site of a court where the sons of Rhodri Mawr, ninth century King of the Britons, might arbitrate their differences.
 It has been suggested that the remains of a hill fort above the village might be the location of this court.

 Parish Church

 The site of the parish church may be of equal age or older.
 It is dedicated to St Gwendoline, one of the many saintly offspring of King Brychan of Brycheiniog, who is said to have been killed by pagan Saxons and buried in nearby Talgarth.
 Unfortunately the church was destroyed and rebuilt in 1862 and only the Norman font remains.
 Unusually, this destruction (common in the Victorian period) drew adverse comment at the time.
 A contemporary editorial in Archaeologia Cambrensis said: "We are sorry to hear that this ancient edifice has been pulled down...We have no right...to remove the handiwork of our forefathers...It would be better to let the old buildings, plain or ugly as they may be, pass down unscathed to our children, who will have more respect for them than is shewn by ourselves."